SimonKefas/multistep-form/README.md

 # **Multistep Form with Conditional Logic, Validation, and Custom Keyboard Navigation**

-This guide provides comprehensive instructions to implement a multistep form with conditional steps, validation, custom keyboard navigation, progress indicators, and removal of visual dividers.
+This guide provides comprehensive instructions to implement one or more multistep forms on the same page, with features like conditional steps, validation, custom keyboard navigation, progress indicators, and more.
 The script enhances user experience by guiding them through the form step-by-step, ensuring data integrity, and providing visual progress feedback.

 ---

 ## **Features**

 - **Multistep Navigation**: Break down long forms into manageable steps.
+- **Multiple Forms Support**: Have multiple multistep forms on the same page.
 - **Custom Step Definition**: Only elements with `ms-step` are treated as steps, giving you full control.
 - **Conditional Logic**: Show or hide steps based on user input.
 - **Form Validation**: Validate inputs at each step before proceeding.